MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-pepare-lab-environment.md

 1. Your device should restart in Audit mode.
 You know you're in Audit mode when you see a System Preparation Tool window.

 1. Every time you reboot the system you see the System Preparation Tool, also called Sysprep.
+Sysprep can be hidden behind the start screen, so you might need to minimize the start screen to see it.
 Select **Cancel** on the System Preparation Tool to close it.

     :::image type="content" source="../Get-Started/media/quickstart-pepare-lab-environment/audit-mode-sysprep-tool.png" alt-text="Screenshot of Audit Mode screen showing System Preparation Tool.":::

     > [!TIP]
     > If you're in Audit mode and a password-protected screen saver starts, you can't log back on to the system.
 The built-in administrator account that's used to log on to Audit mode is immediately disabled after logon.
 Disable the screen saver by either changing the power plan in the Settings app, or configure and deploy a custom plan.
 For more information, see [Create a Custom Power Plan](/windows-hardware/manufacture/desktop/create-a-custom-power-plan-technicalreference).

 ## Next step